PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/ros_package/readme.md

 ## How to run map_delta.py

-This function calculates the differences between the given map and the laserscan.
-It retrieves the map from the server, the laserscan, find the differences between the two and updates the map on the server.
-It also reloads teh map on the server so that it can be used by the navigation stack.
+This function calculates the differences between the given map and the laser scan.
+It retrieves the map from the server, the laser scan, find the differences between the two and updates the map on the server.
+It also reloads the map on the server so that it can be used by the navigation stack.

 Note that this function only runs when, acml_and_path.launch, the graphdb and the server code are all running.
 If one of these are not running the function will probably get stuck.